-No other college or university in Maryland offers a Clinical Herbal Medicine program.
-Only one other university offers a Master's degree in herbal medicine.
+No other college or university in Maryland or the U.S. offers an Herbal Product Design and Manufacture program.
 The American College of Healthcare Sciences in Oregon offers an online MS Herbal Medicine degree.
 MUIH is regionally accredited, while ACHS is not.
 Non-credit clinical herbal medicine programs are offered by a number of schools.
 Such programs do not provide the same rigor, depth of study, or research base that a Master's degree provides.